-Your business uses suppliers to provide your products or services, for example you may be in manufacturing clothing and have a supplier of cotton, or you may be a SaaS business that hosts their software on Azure.
+Your business uses suppliers to provide your products or services, for example, you may be in manufacturing clothing and have a supplier of cotton, or you may be a SaaS business that hosts their software on Azure.
 List out all the suppliers you use that enable you to provide your product or service to your customers.

-Once done consider how powerful they are, what could they do to your business?
+Once done, consider how powerful they are, what could they do to your business?
 What pressure can they put on your business?

-We’re now at the stage where your customer power is analysed.
+We’re now at the stage where the power of customers is analysed.
 This is a crucial part as it determines how much pressure a customer can place on you for price, for your product development or customer service.